How to Write a Standout College Essay for Engineering Applications

 Additional Resources

 This article is not a general nor comprehensive “How to Write a Personal Statement” piece.
-Rather, it provides expertise specific to writing the personal statement as a CS or engineering major.
-It addresses selecting a powerful essay topic for the personal statement but not a comprehensive treatment of the mechanics of writing the essay.
+Rather, it provides expertise specific to writing the personal statement as an engineering major.
+It addresses selecting a powerful essay topic for the personal statement but not a comprehensive treatment of the mechanics of writing the essay

 Students looking for more general guidance about writing a strong personal statement may find it helpful to use additional resources.
 For instance, The College Essay Guy, Ethan Sawyer, has extensive free online materials to help write college application essays and activity descriptions.
 Additionally, Susan Knoppow and Kim Lifton at WOW Writing Workshop have excellent and reasonably priced essay and activity writing programs.